gmz9976/gmz9976.github.io/_pages/about.md

 <!-- I will share some academic thinkings in my [CSDN account](https://mzgao.blog.csdn.net/). -->

-You can contact me at the following email address: mzgao@njnet.edu.cn
+You can contact me at the following email address: mzgao@njnet.edu.cn.
+Alternatively, you can reach out to me via my work email address: gaomingzhe.gmz@alibaba-inc.com.